flogothetis/Walking-Robot-WebGL/README.md

 versa.
 When the left leg goes forward, the right goes backwards and so on...

-When no keys are pressed, the robot stops moving and arms/legs stop rotating.
+* When no keys are pressed, the robot stops moving and arms/legs stop rotating.

-Download:
+**Download:

-Download the  full folder with libraries.And run the Robot.htm file on a browser.(I suggest Google Chrome Browser).Libraries and hmt file must be in the same folder
+- Download the  full folder with libraries.And run the Robot.htm file on a browser.
+(I suggest Google Chrome Browser)
+- Libraries and hmt file must be in the same folder.

 Thank you!